pivotal/blog/content/post/nas-performance-tuning.md

 fix.
 We witnessed this problem firsthand by cutting the power to the NAS server while actively exercising a Linux VM's iSCSI disk by running the `gobonniego` file system benchmark.
-Our Linux system's `btrfs` filesystem was corrupted beyond the ability of `btrfsck` to fix, emitting cryptic errors such as `child eb corrupted` and `parent transid verify failed` before finally giving up.
+Our Linux system's `btrfs` filesystem was corrupted beyond the ability of `btrfsck` to fix, emitting cryptic errors such as "`child eb corrupted`" and "`parent transid verify failed`" before finally giving up.
 We lost our VM, and had to reinstall Linux from scratch.

 #### The IOPS Results: